This guide will help you avoid those problems by spelling out how to transfer car ownership.

 If you're thinking of buying new, use our auto loan calculator to estimate your monthly car payment.

-Other important considerations when changing a car title
+Other important considerations with car title transfers

 If you’re buying a used car in another state, you may need to pay different fees, compared to in-state sales.
 Also, out-of-state transactions can’t be done online (except in California, through NeedTags.com), so you’ll need to complete all the paperwork in person.